13 Must-See Attractions in Fort Wayne – A Complete Guide

 This venue is a hub for the arts, hosting the Fort Wayne Civic Theatre, Fort Wayne Ballet, Fort Wayne Dance Collective, and Fort Wayne Philharmonic.
 The main stage, encased in concrete, provides a unique acoustic experience, enhancing the overall effect of each performance.
 Many of these shows occur in the evening, promising great nighttime entertainment..

 Backstage tours can be arranged, giving visitors a deeper look into the theater’s architectural and design intricacies.
+Also, to explore other parts of the state, check the accomodation options.

 Address: 303 East Main Street, Fort Wayne, Indiana